KIB-RUB-7/MovieBox/IntroductionToMovieBox.md

 On top of that, a vision statement describes the solution to the problem your intended users are facing.

 Our mobile application will solve the common problem that each of us has faced once in his life.
-Forgetting the movie title or movie's name is a problem that happens to the youngest, to adults, that happens to old men also.
+Forgetting the movie title or movie's name is a problem that happens to the youngest, the adults and the old men also.

-The memory hole does not just happen to the old ones, so let's solve this problem together.
+The memory hole doen't just happen to the old ones, so let's solve this problem together.

 ### 4.3 List of Features